mucyomiller/ontimefont/README.md

 # Ontimefont
-Ontimefont is custom font  icons created with :heart: by ontimeservices team  using icoonmoon app
+Ontimefont is custom font  icons created with :heart: by ontimeservices team  using icomoon.io web app
 to be use in ontimeservices.io ios/android (native android or flutter/react-native) apps
 ## Usage
 ### flutter